Auto-suggest helps you quickly narrow down your search results by suggesting possible matches as you type.

 Configure the DNS Sinkhole Protection inside of an Anti-Spyware profile.
 Click on the Objects > Anti-Spyware under Security Profiles on the left.
 Use either an existing profile or create a new profile.
 In the example below the "alert-all" is being used:

 Click the name of the profile - alert-all, click on the DNS Signatures tab.

-Change the "Action on DNS queries" from to 'sinkhole'.
-Click in the Sinkhole IPv4 field and type in the fake IP.
-The example here shows using 184.108.40.206 for simplicity, but as long as this fake IP is not used inside of the network, then it should be Ok.
-Alternatively, you can also use either a Loopback IP (127.0.0.1) or Palo Alto Networks Sinkhole IP (220.127.116.11).
+Change the "Action on DNS queries" to 'sinkhole' if it is not already set to sinkhole.
+Click in the Sinkhole IPv4 field either select the default Palo Alto Networks Sinkhole IP (184.108.40.206) or a different IP of your choosing.
+If you opt to use your own IP, ensure the IP is not used inside your network and preferably not routable over the internet (RFC1918).
 Click on Sinkhole IPv6 and enter a fake IPv6 IP.
 Even if IPv6 is not used, something still needs to be entered.
 The example shows ::1 .
 Click OK.